Lard: In cuisines

 In Germany lard is called Schweineschmalz (literally, "rendered fat from swine") and has been a longtime favorite as a spread.
 It can be served plain, or it can be mixed with seasonings: pork fat can be enhanced with small pieces of pork skin, called Grieben (cf. Yiddish gribenes) to create Griebenschmalz.
 Other recipes call for small pieces of apple or onion.
 In English, however, schmaltz usually refers to kosher fat rendered from chicken, duck or goose.

 Vegetarian Grieben from onions or apples, which began as a makeshift means of diluting Schmalz in time of need, became rather popular on their own account because they allow for a specific taste and a lower fat content.
 Completely vegetarian Schmalz-like spreads based on vegetable fats use those ingredients as well.
 In Germany it is forbidden to use the term Schmalz for non-lard products.

-In Poland, lard mixed with fruit, usually chopped apple, and spread on thick slices of bread, is often served as a starter.
+In Poland, lard is most commonly used as a spread on bread (oftentimes paired with salt) or is a part of a recipe, for example it is sometimes used in making of Toruń gingerbread.

 In Ukrainian cuisine lard was historically used for preservation of sausages.